Demon in the Bottle

 Demon in the Bottle is a 1996 American-Romanian adventure-fantasy film, co-written and directed by Randall William Cook and starred by Ashley Tesoro, Michael Malota and Rahi Azizi.

 Plot

-After accidentally falling into a secret cave, four kids find a treasure guarded by a genius in a bottle.
+After accidentally falling into a secret cave, four kids find a treasure guarded by a genie in a bottle.
 They inadvertently release the ancient creature and have to find a way to return it to the bottle and spare their own lives.